quiltdata/t4/docs/Walkthrough/Reading from a Package.md

-Once you have a package it's easy to introspect it.
-Suppose we have the following example package:
+Once you have a package definition you can work with it using the package API.

+The examples in this section use the following mock package:

 ```python
 import t4